-The four main ‘buy now, pay later’ players in Singapore are Hoolah, Atome, Rely and Split.
+The main ‘buy now, pay later’ players in Singapore are Hoolah, Atome, Rely, Split and Pace.
 All of them let consumers split their purchases into several equal payments at no extra cost, collecting only the first instalment upfront at time of purchase.

 |Tenure||Processing Fee||Early Repayment Fee||Late Payment Fee||Other Charges|

 |Hoolah||3 months: Pay 1/3 of the total bill on the spot||$0||$0||$5: Order value $99.99 or below|